-Shabda Blog serves as a good complementary medium to the books published by Shabda Press.
-It was started originally to provide long-form answers to questions that could not fit into the simple question and answer format that we continue to use on Shabda Forums.
-It serves as a resource about Vedic philosophy for those who may not know enough to read books, but might be searching for specific topics of interest online.
+Shabda Blog is a complementary medium to the books published by Shabda Press.
+It was started to provide long-form answers to questions that could not fit into the simple question-and-answer format that we use on Shabda Forums.
+It is also a resource about Vedic philosophy for those who may not know enough to read books but might be searching for specific topics of interest online.
 The blog has proven valuable to many readers who like to explore short and focused topics on Vedic philosophy before they dive into books.

 The division of articles into a blog and a journal became essential because we were sometimes making things too complicated for newcomers and at other times too simple for seasoned readers.
 While writing every new article, there was a desire to not overcomplicate things for basic readers along with the desire to not deprive the advanced readers of additional details.
 The attempt to use a “one size fits all” approach was too cumbersome and confusing.
 The division of content into separate segments seemed like the solution.

 Of course, the basic and advanced reader is not a binary or mutually exclusive division.
 Different people are at different levels in their understanding.
 However, while advanced readers can digest the basic content without feeling confused, basic readers cannot digest the advanced content without feeling confused.
 It is better to let them know that this is due to content laddering.

 Note on Article Collections

 Paradoxically, separating things allows us to see more cohesiveness in what remains after the separation.
 Collections are the result of this.
 If computers were truly intelligent, then they would glean such cohesiveness automatically, and suggest “related articles”.
 Since computers aren’t truly intelligent, therefore, we have collected related articles together.